better-internet/radworks-docs/docs/getting-started/getting-started.md

 perform the following steps.
 You'll only have to do this the first time you launch the app.

-1. Open `/Applications` in finder, locate the `radicle-upstream` app and right-click it, then select `Open` from the context menu.
+1. Open `/Applications` in finder, locate the `Radicle Upstream` app and right-click it, then select `Open` from the context menu.
 You should see a dialog with two buttons `Move to Bin` and `Cancel`.